kibrom181/kibrom181/README.md

 - 👋 Hi, I’m Kibrom Mehari.
-- 👀 I’m interested in coding with python and javascript.
+- 👀 I’m interested in coding with java and javascript.
 - 🌱 I’m currently learning software engineering.
 - 💞️ I’m looking to collaborate on web development. you can get me using email kibrommehari121@gmail.com